Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Related Work

 \subsection{Neural Collapse: Equilibrium Theory}

-Neural collapse was first systematically characterised by Papyan et~al.~\cite{papyan2020prevalence}, who observed that during the terminal phase of training, deep classifiers converge to a highly symmetric geometric structure: class means form a simplex equiangular tight frame (ETF) and within-class variability collapses to zero.
-Subsequent work has provided theoretical grounding under the unconstrained features model (UFM)~\cite{yaras2022neural,zhu2021geometric}, which establishes NC as the unique global minimum under CE and MSE losses with weight decay.
-Zhou et~al.~\cite{zhou2022optimization} prove a benign loss landscape for MSE; Jacot et~al.~\cite{jacot2025wide} extend end-to-end results to wide networks; S{\'u}ken{\'i}k et~al.~\cite{sukenik2025globally} prove NC optimality in ResNets and Transformers; and Wu and Mondelli~\cite{wu2025neural} connect NC1 emergence to loss landscape geometry in a mean-field regime.
-Most prior work focuses on equilibrium properties---characterising the collapsed state as a fixed point---rather than the temporal dynamics of its emergence.
-The precise phase transition during training that triggers the onset of collapse has remained poorly understood.
+Neural collapse was first characterised by \citet{papyan2020prevalence}: in the terminal phase of training, class means form a simplex equiangular tight frame (ETF) and within-class variability collapses to zero.
+The unconstrained-features model (UFM)~\citep{mixon2020neural,yaras2022neural,zhu2021geometric} treats penultimate features as free variables and establishes NC as the unique global minimum under CE and MSE losses with weight decay, with layer-peeled extensions to deeper models~\citep{ji2022unconstrained}.
+Further results prove a benign MSE loss landscape~\citep{zhou2022optimization}, the ETF as the CE global minimum on the hypersphere~\citep{lu2022neural}, end-to-end results for wide networks~\citep{jacot2025wide}, NC optimality in ResNets and Transformers~\citep{sukenik2026neural}, and a mean-field link between NC1 emergence and loss-landscape geometry~\citep{wu2025neural}.
+A broad family of losses shares the same NC optimum~\citep{zhou2022losses}, so the collapsed geometry, and hence the equilibrium feature norm we study, is largely loss-agnostic, supporting our use of an MSE phase to reach it efficiently (Section~\ref{sec:twophase}).
+NC also has practical utility, from surveys of its principles~\citep{kothapalli2022neural} to feature collapse predicting transfer accuracy~\citep{li2024transfer}.
+All of this, however, concerns the collapsed equilibrium as a fixed point; the phase transition that triggers onset has remained poorly understood.